wincle626/domjudgeDockerSetup/README.md

 ![judgehostremote](https://github.com/wincle626/domjudgeDockerSetup/blob/main/pics/judgehostremote.png)

-Now we could submit throug the "demo" user and as shown it can successfully found PC B as judgehost to do the judge of submision.
+Now we could submit through the "demo" user and as shown it can successfully found PC B as judgehost to do the judge of submision.

 ![judgehostjudgelog](https://github.com/wincle626/domjudgeDockerSetup/blob/main/pics/judgehostjudgelog.png)